leafo/lua-enet/README.md

  * `interval` interval in milliseconds to measure lowest mean RTT
  * `acceleration` rate at which to increase throttle probability as mean RTT declines
- * `decceleration` rate at which to decrease throttle probability as mean RTT increases
+ * `deceleration` rate at which to decrease throttle probability as mean RTT increases

 ### `peer:receive()`